 Recent Examples of Team Policies

-Examples in recent NFL history show how team owners find creative ways to reward their cheerleaders, even when Super Bowl rings aren't in the equation.
+Examples in recent NFL history show how football team owners find creative ways to reward their cheerleaders, even when Super Bowl rings aren't in the equation.
 Alternatively, in some cases, the cheerleaders find their own ways to commemorate the championship, or the owner gives the cheerleaders something better than a ring (see the Patriots example for that one).

 2016 Denver Broncos: Rings for Everyone